sogilis/Blog/docs/content-format.md

 - add `asciidoctor` and mandatory dependency
 - make sure `NetlifyCMS` can handle this format
 - makre sure `Asciidoc` support is as expected

+## Useful details

+- Spaces and tabs can be used for code block indentations (1 tab = 4 spaces).
+Keep in mind that too little spaces can harm lisibility with small indentation.